How to Overcome Stage Fright when Singing [What is Performance Anxiety?]

 Stage fright and the solo artist

-Discovering how not to be nervous when singing a solo is a big part of an artist’s arsenal.
+Discovering how not to be nervous when singing a solo in front of others is a big part of an artist’s arsenal.
 A breaking, shaking and overly breathy voice isn’t a good look or sound.
 Auditions often cause less experienced singers anxiety.
 So it’s well worth working on your nerves and confidence ahead of your regional audition date.

 It must be said that the purpose of the fight, flight or freeze response is when there is a real danger, all that extra adrenalin makes us alert to everything wanting to run or hide.
 Being scared to go on stage is essentially a huge overreaction to what is really a safe situation.
 There is no actual danger, so the reaction is out of proportion with the factual situation of performing on stage.

 Even with famous artists the worse incidents that could take place occur, like forgetting your words or not reaching that all-important note, these things happen, and it is worth having a little word with yourself reminding yourself that these fears are unfounded really, you are perfectly safe and in no actual danger.

 Telling yourself all the reasons you can think of why there is no actual reason to feel fear on stage will remind yourself that you want to provide a confident, fun, well-rehearsed and polished performance, where you are focused only on the moment and thoroughly enjoying every exciting second of it.

 There are two main types of performance anxiety:

 - Irrational anxiety: fear for no good reason: “If I am well prepared, it should be possible to overcome irrational anxieties.”